Juicob/fresh-prince-collab-test/README.md

 And I'd like to take a minute, just sit right there

-I'll tell you how I became the prince of a town called Bel-Air
+I'll tell you how I became the prince of a town called Bel-Air - Juico

 [Verse 2]